erizov/Professor/semester_10/lecture_63_ai_advanced/transfer_learning_advanced/README.md

 ## Introduction

-Transfer Learning Advanced is an advanced graduate-level algorithm.
+Transfer Learning Advanced addresses advanced computational challenges in specialized domains.

-This algorithm is part of the advanced curriculum covering cutting-edge topics in computer science and software engineering.
+This topic covers advanced techniques and methodologies used in modern software systems.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A technique where a model trained on one task is reused as the starting point for a different but related task.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below